 COVID-19 Shelter-in-Place Orders May Be Threatening Trade Secrets: What to Know

 The COVID-19 pandemic has fundamentally changed working life.
 To date, in the United States, approximately 85% of states have enacted shelter-in-place orders, leading to an unprecedented surge in the number of remote workers.
-This means “at least 316 million people in at least 42 states, three counties, nine cities, the District of Columbia, and Puerto Rico are being urged to stay home.”
+This means “at least 316 million people in at least 42 states, three counties, nine cities, the District of Columbia, and Puerto Rico are being urged to stay home.”1 For employers trying to protect trade secrets and other confidential information, this shift to remote work brings new risks, including the following:

 Employees using unsecure networks;